bioinfo-pf-curie/mpiSORT/README.md

 Future developments
 -------------------

-1) Add options to manage cache from command lines
+1) Add options to manage cache optimizations from command lines
 2) Mark and remove duplicates
 3) Make a pile up of the reads